 THE UNBUTTONED EYE

-I invite you to purchase the book by clicking either of the buttons above!
+Purchase the book by clicking either of the buttons above!
 Here are some words from poets Cynthia Manick, Lloyd Schwartz, Patrick Donnelly and Frannie Lindsay regarding The Unbuttoned Eye:

 In Carr’s Unbuttoned Eye, we are gifted with Mapplethorpe, self-portraits in frames, and bodies desired and grieved.
 These poems represent moments, sweat, 80’s glitter, and finally healing.
 We’re treated to flowers and the natural world of crows.
 Every spore bursts with feeling and “fluid drains away enchanted.”
 Uncompromisingly, Carr lays bare the realities of life and death - the vitality of pretty boys in bath houses where “pleasures shiver, all that’s male” and the AIDS pandemic where “the dead swallow boys with narrow shoulders.”
 Carr has a gorgeous gift for verse, stillness, and comes out victorious on the other side.